DSPN/oracle-bare-metal-cloud-dse/README.md

 Now we are going to click "Create a new cluster" and use LCM to deploy DSE to each of our three nodes.

+## Configuring Data Directory

+You will need to mount and configure your data drives.

 ## Deleting the Cluster

 To delete the cluster, login to the console and click "terminate" on each node.